Scholarships Help Students Soar

 Funded by a grant from Delta Dental, this program provides scholarships and grants to military spouses, military dependents, and transitioning service members for the advancement of oral health and wellness.
 Eligible applicants may be pursuing a wide range of programs such as dentistry, nursing, home healthcare aid, or caregiver training.
 Five grants in the amount of $2,000 each will be awarded.

 Trident University offers three full-ride scholarships to current AFA members.
 The scholarship can be applied towards bachelor's and master's programs at Trident University and is available to both current and prospective students.

 Destin Flight Works Pilot Training Scholarship

 Funded by Vertol, this program offers one AFA member per year a scholarship to attend pilot training courses leading to a private pilot's license at the Destin Flight Works school located in Destin, Florida.
 The amount will be limited to $10,000 towards instructor training and aircraft rental.
-Please note that the application deadline for this scholarship is January 15, 2019.

 The George and Vicki Muellner Foundation Scholarship

 Created through a generous contribution by the George and Vicki Muellner Foundation, two scholarships in the amount of $5,000 each are awarded annually to eligible college students in Arnold Air Society and Silver Wings (AAS-SW).
 Applications are accepted September through November each academic year.